-I did a series of article on the Ebola response in the Democratic Republic of Congo.
+I did two investigations and a few articles regarding the Ebola response in the Democratic Republic of Congo.

 I also wrote on the history of the Ebola vaccine used in Congo and how a small company made nearly $50 million by buying a patent developed by Canadian researchers working for the government, for the New Humanitarian.

 For World Politics Review, I wrote an analysis of the reasons the Ebola virus kept killing for over a year and a half, and led to community mistrust and attacks against health workers.

 In a lighter article, I reported on the daily struggles of the Ebola response, and my own challenges in reporting on the outbreak.